TommyR22/micro-frontends-reply/02_iframe/README.md

 # iFrame

-The team owning the product page includes the recommendations using an iFrame. search "NEW" or "OLD" comments on code to see the differences.
+The plan is to integrate the recommendations into the product page itself using an iFrame.
+With iframes, it’s possible to embed one page into another page while maintaining the same loose coupling and robustness properties that the link integration provides. search "NEW" or "OLD" comments on code to see the differences.

 ## Benefits
 * compatibility iframe
-* stong isolation
+* strong isolation

 ## The drawbacks
 * layout contraints